 My Name is John Murbach

 That’s me over there pointing at either a particularly impressive lenticular cloud, a flying saucer, or to this identifier.
 Someone once said that pointing is bad manners.
 In a few cultures, pointing is downright uncouth.
-But this being USA, where people watch cable TV, anything goes.
+But this being USA, where men wear multi-pocket cargo shorts with Birkenstocks to a Broadway opera premiere, anything goes.

 If the picture appears blurry, that is because your eyes are crossed.
 No, it is because you are viewing a 3D Anaglyph image of me atop a Wonderland hill waiting for Godot.
 To grok what I see when looking into the camera viewer, or what you will find when you graze this website, it will behoove you to acquire a pair of red and cyan glasses.
 Whatever you do, avoid wearing them in public.
 People will whisper behind your back, behooved or no. Why do I know this?
 I tried it.